Let’s be honest.

 Despite that monetizing your blog content is difficult, blogging is still a popular online business.

 Why?
-Because blogging is one of the best online business under $100.
+Because blogging is one of the best online businesses under $100.
 It’s a low-cost business to start but can potentially generate unlimited passive income.

 To create a profitable blog, you need to follow these steps: